pschatzmann/arduino-midi/README.md

 - Apple Midi

-Please note that most of the examples that generate sound are based on __Arduino-STK__!
+Please note that some of the examples that generate sound are based on __Arduino-STK__!

 ### Documentation